HIIT/meeting-recorder/README.md

 # meeting-recorder

 A Qt/OpenCV-based webcam and audio recorder.
 Supports up to two simultaneous cameras and writes video immediately to disk.
+Recorded files can be directly uploaded to server with SFTP.

 ## Requirements